Have you ever… left your essential oil diffuser running all night long in the same room where your sick child slept? I have.

 Another way to diffuse essential oils is to use some simple diffusion techniques.
 One way to do this is to place essential oil drops on a cotton ball, tissue paper, or a clay/stone surface (like a diffuser pendant) and let it sit out in the room.
 The oils will evaporate into the air where they can be inhaled.
 You can also make a room spray to spritz in your personal space as well.

 These methods are easy to do, but the diffusion is limited to a small area and a short amount of time.
 This means that in order to inhale the majority of the essential oil, the diffuser needs to be close to you, and if you want this diffusion to last, you’ll need to add additional essential oils hourly.

 There are several heat methods that can be used to diffuse essential oils.
 For starters, essential oil burners such as tea light diffusers and lamp rings are two easy-to-use, inexpensive options.
 Essential oils are placed on a ceramic or stone surface and heat is applied underneath, usually from a tea light or a lamp light.
 This too is easy to do, but it’s debatable as to whether or not the heat negatively affects the essential oils.
 Depending on the diffuser, water can be added and the essential oils can be placed in the water.
 This allows the heat to slowly warm the water so the essential oils can evaporate without overheating the oils.

-Another popular heat diffuser method is the use of wall or car plug-ins.
+Another popular heat diffuser method is the use of a USB diffuser that you can use in your car or take with you wherever you go.
 These diffusers are easy-to-use and inexpensive.
 They also use a low amount of heat so the essential oil properties are not damaged.
-The downside to these diffusers is that you need to replace the pads anytime you change essential oils, and you need to frequently add additional essential oil drops to keep the smell going.
+The downside to these diffusers is that you need to frequently add additional essential oil to keep the smell going.